BMW iDrive: Rationale

 Starting in 2007, iDrive added programmable buttons (6 USA/Japan, 8 in Europe) to the dashboard, breaking tradition of having the entire system operated via the control knob.
 Each button can be programmed to instantly access any feature within iDrive (such as a particular navigation route, or one's favorite radio station).
 In addition, a dedicated AM/FM button, and a Mode button (to switch between entertainment sources) were added for North American-market vehicles.

 Older versions of iDrive used a widescreen display that was split into a 2/3 main window, and 1/3 "Assistance Window".
 This allowed the driver to use a function or menu, while simultaneously maintaining secondary information.
 For example, if the driver was not in the Navigation menu, they could still see a map on the assistance window.
 Other information that could be displayed included navigation route directions and a trip computer.

 Controversy

 iDrive caused significant controversy among users, the automotive media, and critics when it was first introduced.
 Many reviewers of BMW vehicles in automobile magazines disapproved of the system.
 Criticisms of iDrive included its steep learning curve and its tendency to cause the driver to look away from the road too much.
 Most users report that they adapt to the system after about one year of practice, and the advent of voice controls has reduced the learning curve greatly.

 A new iDrive system (CIC) was introduced in September 2008 to address most of the complaints.

 iDrive NBT, introduced in 2012, brought further improvements, but still faced criticism due to its complexity and frequent software issues such as: freezing, frequent system crashes and sometimes the system not booting at all.

+In July 2026, BMW introduced an in-car advertisement for the upcoming film, Spider-Man: Brand New Day.
+Tapping on the ad would trigger a full-screen animation with music and lighting effects on equipped models.
+This generated controversy amongst BMW owners as the company had promised in 2023 not to use the infotainment system for advertising purposes.